wp-plugins/polstir/README.txt

 2. Extract the `polstir` directory to your computer
 3. Upload the `polstir` directory to the `/wp-content/plugins/` directory
 4. Activate the plugin in the Plugin dashboard

-= Usage =

-Embed a poll using the shortcode `[polstir]` and the poll id.
-For example, to embed a poll with the url `http://beta.polstir.com/polstirmedia/WprcRTTygnQtSdvFP/` use the shortcode `[polstir WprcRTTygnQtSdvFP]`

 == Screenshots ==